piyushjha5/rentWise/README.md

    Open index.php in your web browser.

 ## Usage
-  -Login/Register: Create an account or log in to access the PG listings.
+  - Login/Register: Create an account or log in to access the PG listings.
-  -Search and Filter: Use the search and filter options to find PGs based on your preferences.
+  - Search and Filter: Use the search and filter options to find PGs based on your preferences.
-  -Manage PGs: Add, update, or delete PG listings as an admin.
+  - Manage PGs: Add, update, or delete PG listings as an admin.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: